lindoran/HBKD-81/README.md

  - BOM is updated and in Gerber's directory
     - UPDATE: looks like the BOM, while complete is insufficient to use with most PCB assembly services working on a solution but for now it seems self assembly is the only option
  - 3D .STL files for the test fit pannel is avalible and verified to work.
+ - 2D CAD files for all the case pannels (top and back) availble, please read the build guide in that space.
  - designs are all copyright David Collins 2023

 Sponsorship: